prabusw/beancount-importer-zeodha/README.md

 is also available as a screengrab here https://github.com/prabusw/beancount-importer-zerodha/blob/master/folderstructure.png.

 The configuration file is named as config.py and this can be in the same folder as the main beancount file i,e here my.beancount.

+Note: There is another importer for Zerodha here at https://github.com/swapi/beancount-utils.
+It can import xml formatted Digital Contract Note available from Zerodha website.

 Importer for ICICIBank